 '''

-sh ./install.sh [options]
+python install.py [options]

 '''

 replacing the string [options] with the actual options you want to pass to the script.
+Also, the python command should be the Python executable that you want to use to run GC3Pie applications.

 The accepted options are as follows: